-- 5.0V Connected to the display backlight - 3.3V Connected to the display power and also the STEMMA QT / Qwiic connector
+• 5.0V - Connected to the display backlight

-- GND Ground for everything - SDA & SCL I2C data for the STEMMA QT / Qwiic connector.
-Not used by buttons or display - GPIO22 Used to turn the backlight on and off.
-If you never want to turn the backlight off, cut the small jumper on the bottom of the PiTFT to free up GPIO22 - GPIO23 & GPIO24 Connected to the two front buttons.
-These pins have 10K pullups to 3.3V so when the button is pressed, you will read a LOW voltage on these pins - SCK, MOSI, CE0 & GPIO25 These are the display control pins.
+- 3.3V Connected to the display power and also the STEMMA QT / Qwiic connector - GND Ground for everything - SDA & SCL I2C data for the STEMMA QT / Qwiic connector.
+Not used by buttons or display - GPIO26 Used to turn the backlight on and off. - GPIO5 & GPIO6 Connected to the two front buttons.
+These pins have 10K pullups to 3.3V so when the button is pressed, you will read a LOW voltage on these pins - GPIO17, GPIO22, GPIO27, GPIO23 The four directions on the joystick. - GPIO4 Joystick center button. - SCK, MOSI, CE0 & GPIO25 These are the display control pins.
 Note that MISO is not connected even though it is a SPI pin because you cannot read back from the display.